Asfa-Asfialana/portofolio-Asfa-Asfialana/README.md

 | Cultural/Generational Barrier | Resistance to adopting unfamiliar technology              |
 | Educational Gaps              | Lack of digital skills from school level                  |
 ---
+![smart_future]
-In my opinion, there are 4 important things that must be possessed, namely digital skills, digital culture, digital ethics, and digital security.
-This is aimed at a bright and smart future.
+In the future, every household will utilize technology for everything within it.
+The ability to create technology must start now by learning technology subjects such as programming, coding, and data analysis.
+In my opinion, there are four important things that must be possessed: digital skills, digital culture, digital ethics, and digital security.
+This aims for a bright and smart future.